 British Museum: 15 Must-See Masterpieces

-Established in 1753 and opened to the public in 1759, the British Museum is nowadays the third largest museum in the world, and the most visited one.
+The British Museum was founded in 1753 and opened to the public in 1759, and is today the most visited museum in London and the world, and is considered the third largest museum in the world today.

 What to see at the British Museum